sxflynn/sxflynn/README.md

 ### Currently working on
  - [Side Project Idea Generator](https://github.com/sxflynn/SideprojectIdeaGenerator) An AI prompt wrapper that will help a developer student come up with side project ideas based on their skills and interests
     - the purpose is to skill up on the OpenAI API so that I can move on to function calling and possibly Lang Chain

-### Future projects
- - TeacherGPT - a conceptual RAG (Retrieval Augmented Generation) application AI chatbot that know about their students, using a fake school database.
+ - [TeacherGPT](https://github.com/sxflynn/TeacherGPT) - a conceptual RAG (Retrieval Augmented Generation) application AI chatbot that know about their students, using a fake school database.

 ### Future ideas
  - A desktop GUI application that helps you view, filter and search video file metadata on your computer, like iTunes but for video files.